Skip to main content

 Split Everything 50/50

-Splitting costs down the middle is a tried and true budgeting method for couples.
+Splitting costs down the middle is a tried-and-true budgeting method for couples.
 The easiest way to do this is to simply add up all your regular costs each month and divide by two.
 By having each person contribute equally to household expenses, couples can avoid feelings of resentment and unfairness from building up.

-The only downside to the 50/50 method is it only really works if there’s parity between you and your spouse’s incomes.
-If one partner’s salary is significantly higher than the other ($10,000 or more), it can be difficult for the lower earner to match their partner’s share.
+The only downside to the 50/50 method is that it only really works if there’s parity between you and your spouse’s incomes.
+If one partner’s salary is significantly higher than the other’s ($10,000 or more), it can be difficult for the lower earner to match their partner’s share.
 Fortunately, if you’re in this position, there’s another way to make cost sharing work.

 Proportional Income Splitting